shopware/docs/guides/plugins/plugins/testing/jest-admin.md

     });
 });
 ```
-We create a new `wrapper` before each test.

 This contains our component.
-In our first test we only
+In our first test we only check if the wrapper is a Vue instance.

-check if the wrapper is a Vue instance.
+### Running the test

 Now lets start the watcher to see if the test works.
 You can do this with our PSH command `./psh.phar administration:unit-watch`.
 You should see a result like this: `Test Suites: 1 passed, 1 total`.
 You